wavefrontHQ/docs/pages/doc/charts.md

 #### Sparkline Options

-Options controlling how the graph that summarizes the series displays.
+A sparkline is a small graph that summarizes the series displays.
+You can customize the sparkline with these options:

 <table>
 <tbody>